pinkeshbadjatiya/WikiSearch/README.md

 This repository consists of the mini project done as part of the course Information Retrieval and Extraction - Monsoon 2017.
 The course was instructed by [Dr. Vasudeva Varma](http://faculty.iiit.ac.in/~vv/Home.html).

 ## Instructions
-- Install Python 2.6 or above
+- Install Python 2.7.
+Does not support Python 3
+	- Migration to Python 3 should be as easy as changing print statements.
 - Install the pip dependencies using `pip install -r requirements.txt`
 - Setup appropriate values in `config.py` mentioning the kind of values to store in the indexer.
-These values can have major impact on the performance of the indexing as well as the searching part.
+These values can have major impact on the performance of indexing as well as the searching part.
-- Increase the limit of `open files limit` in Ubuntu if you are indexing on a large corpus as K-way merge sort requires opening a large number of files and by default the max number of files that you can open at a time is 1024. **Instructions:** [https://easyengine.io/tutorials/linux/increase-open-files-limit/](https://easyengine.io/tutorials/linux/increase-open-files-limit/)
+- Increase the value of `open files limit` in Ubuntu if you are indexing on a large corpus as K-way merge sort requires opening a large number of files and by default the max number of files that you can open at a time is 1024. **Instructions:** [https://easyengine.io/tutorials/linux/increase-open-files-limit/](https://easyengine.io/tutorials/linux/increase-open-files-limit/)

 ## Problem Statement
-The mini project involves building a search engine on the Wikipedia Data Dump without using any external index.
+- The mini project involves building a search engine on the Wikipedia Data Dump without using any external index.
 For this project we use the data dump ofof size ~64 GB.
 The search results return in real time.
 Multi word and multi field search on Wikipedia Corpus is implemented.
+- You also need to rank the documents and display only the top 10 most relevant documents.
+- Search should take <5 seconds and the index should be ~20% of the dump size.

 ## Search Engine Specifications
 ### 1. Parsing: Read through the raw dump & extract essential words/phrases for indexing & searching
 SAX Parser is used to parse the XML Corpus without loading the entire corpus in memory.
 This helps parse the corpus with minimum memory.
 After parsing the following morphological operations are performed to obtain clean vocalulary.